-Master of Science- Civil Engineering
+Master of Science- Civil and Environmental Engineering

 A BS, BE or equivalent degree from an accredited program in Civil and Environmental Engineering or other engineering discipline is required for admission.
 Applicants with degrees in disciplines other than engineering may be required to demonstrate proficiency through additional undergraduate coursework as determined by the departmental Graduate Committee.
 This may comprise an additional semester of study for which graduate credit cannot be granted.

 No minimum grade-point average is required for admission.
 However, a superior record of academic achievement is expected of all applicants.

 The following are minimum requirements:

 - 30 credit hours with all coursework approved at the graduate level

 - Two credit hours of seminar work

 - 20 of the 30 credit hour minimum must be earned in residence

 - One academic year of full-time study beyond the Baccalaureate

 - Maximum of 10 credit hours of transfer credit (grade of B or better).